-The Department of Advanced Education, Skills and Labour is adding a trade designation for the Air Maintenance Engineer Program at the College of the North Atlantic campus in Gander.
-We will be the second province in Canada to make such a designation.
+The Department of Advanced Education, Skills and Labour, is adding a trade designation for the Air Maintenance Engineer Program at the College of the North Atlantic campus in Gander.
+We will be the second province in Canada to make this designation.

-We are also working with the college and federal government on further plans to upgrade and modernize the College of the North Atlantic's Gander campus aerospace programming.
+We are also working with the college and Federal Government on further plans to upgrade and modernize the College of the North Atlantic's Gander campus aerospace programming.

-Combined, upgrades to the Gander campus and the non-destructive training program will be supported by the provincial government and the College of the North Atlantic by investing more than \$1 million.
+Combined, upgrades to the Gander campus and the non-destructive training program will be supported by the Provincial Government and College of the North Atlantic investing more than \$1 million.

-MR. OSBORNE: We look forward to working with such companies as EVAS Air and Provincial Aerospace to identify further opportunities to take full advantage of the growing market for maintenance, repair and overhaul.
+We look forward to working with such companies as EVAS Air and Provincial Aerospace to identify further opportunities that take full advantage of the growing market maintenance, repair and overhaul industry.

-McKinsey has also identified the need to establish aerospace training programs in St. John's, as part of their review to explore additional growth potential for this industry.
-This recommendation will be investigated.
+McKinsey has also identified the need to establish aerospace training programs in St. John's, as part of the review to explore additional growth potential for this industry.
+This will be investigated.